eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/AdvanceExamples/3_DIY_Camera.md

 ![image.png](img/3_DIY_Camera/1692675829807-df9e3074-c792-46de-a6cf-32155c10c88b.png){width=400， style="display:block;margin: 0 auto"}
 ## **Code**
 To implement video streaming and capturing with the DIY Camera project, we can use the OpenCV library in Python.

-First, import cv2 and use cap = cv2.VideoCapture(0) to initialize the camera's function for video output.
-Then, we can use cap.set(), cv2.namedWindow(), and cv2.setWindowProperty() to set the frame rate, window initialization, and window size of the video stream.
-In the main loop, we can use the ret, frame = cap.read() method to initialize the video stream parameters.
+- Import cv2 and use cap = cv2.VideoCapture(0) to initialize the camera's function for video output.
+- We can use cap.set(), cv2.namedWindow(), and cv2.setWindowProperty() to set the frame rate, window initialization, and window size of the video stream.
+- In the main loop, we can use the ret, frame = cap.read() method to initialize the video stream parameters.
 Then, we can use if statements to check if a certain key has been pressed, and use cv2.imwrite() to capture and save the current frame when the key 'a' is pressed.
-To close the camera, we can use the function cap.release() when the key 'b' is pressed.
-You can play around with different parameters and functions to customize your DIY Camera project.
+- Press the 'b' key and use the function cap.release() to close the camera.
+- Feel free to explore and experiment with a variety of parameters and features to personalize your DIY camera project according to your specific needs and preferences.

 ```python
 #  -*- coding: UTF-8 -*-
 import cv2  # Import OpenCV library